• HOME

 Support local businesses

-Many places you find food markets where local farmers sell their food, sometimes even ecological.
+In many places you find food markets where local farmers sell their food, sometimes even ecological.
 If you have the time to find a market, that is a great way to support small and local businesses.
 This way you know that your money will go to the locals.
-In many countries, the poorest families of farmers will be on the market.
-Buying a little bit from different people will help more families.

 A fruit and vegetable market in Iquitos in Peru